Skip to content

 Stream from Exported File

-For full dataset iteration, streaming from the pre-exported JSON file is faster:
+For full-dataset iteration, streaming from the pre-exported JSON file is typically faster than running an aggregating query against the parquet store:

 for entity in dataset.entities.stream():